-Facebook fishing for our email passwords, Roomba is hovering up all the data on our homes, Amazon is listening to our conversations for laughs, Tik-Tok spying on our kids.
+Facebook is fishing for our email passwords, Roomba is hoovering up all the data on our homes, Amazon is listening to our conversations for laughs, Tik-Tok spying on our kids.
 And that we see so much dirt on the surface makes it likely that under the surface it’s even worse.
 The solution for all of this: “Ethics”.
 Design ethics!
 Tech ethics!
 Business ethics!
 Ethics for AI!

 Quotes are a bad habit, in written text as much as in air quotes, but in this case, they are deserved.
 What Google, Amazon, Facebook & Co discuss these days is not ethics.
 It’s “ethics”.